Fabtech logo

 • Health and safety management: EAM systems can centralize EHS (environmental, health and safety) documents and procedures, reduce workplace risks and analyze incidents to improve safety outcomes.

 When deciding between the two, assessing your organization’s specific scope, operations, assets, goals and pain points is crucial.
-For example, a small- to medium-sized hotel will require work order tracking, preventive maintenance and performance monitoring features for its assets, but it will likely not face the more complex asset challenges of a manufacturing facility.
+For example, a small hotel needs basic work order tracking.
+However, a manufacturing facility requires more complex asset reliability tools.

-For smaller organizations that likely do not need access to the full range of features offered by EAM software, a CMMS would suffice.
-Most companies that adopt EAM software have already used CMMS software and now need a more comprehensive solution to manage the entire asset lifecycle.
-Think of it like this: A CMMS system is often a more budget-friendly option for businesses looking to keep their maintenance costs low; whereas, EAM software is typically used by larger companies with more complex asset management needs.
+For smaller organizations that don’t require all the features offered by EAM software, a CMMS would suffice.
+But EAM software is the next step for companies looking for a more complete solution to manage the entire asset lifecycle.
+Think of it like this: CMMS systems are often more affordable for businesses with simple needs.
+EAM software is for larger, more complex operations.

 Key Phases of Asset Lifecycle ManagementAsset lifecycle